Doug Day: Playing career

 In each of Day's four seasons he was named to an All-Big South team.
-He graduated in 1993 as the school's all-time leading scorer with 2,027 points, which through 2017–18 is still the record.
-Day also set the Radford record for points in a game with 43, which he achieved on December 12, 1990 against Central Connecticut State.
+He graduated in 1993 as the school's all-time leading scorer with 2,027 points, which through the 2024–25 season is still the record.
+Day also set the still-standing Radford record for points in a game with 43, which he achieved on December 12, 1990 against Central Connecticut State.
 He holds many of the three-point records at Radford as well, including makes in a game (11, twice), season (117) and career (401); and attempts in a game (19), season (314), and career (1,068).

 Day was inducted into the Radford University Hall of Fame in 1998 and the Big South Conference Hall of Fame in 2005.

 Coaching career

 After graduating from Radford in 1993 with a degree in education, Day began his coaching career as an assistant boys' basketball coach at Northside High School in Roanoke, Virginia.
 He spent several seasons at Northside until becoming an assistant at his alma mater, Blacksburg High School, in Blacksburg, Virginia.
-After five seasons, head coach Bob Trear stepped down and in August 2010 Day became the new boys' head coach, a position he still holds today.
+After five seasons, head coach Bob Trear stepped down and in August 2002 Day became the new boys' head coach, a position he still holds today.
+In 2025–26, Blacksburg finished last in the region with a 1–21 record.